 When performing lighting during ray casting, shoot an additional ray toward the light to decide if only ambient light reaches the intersection.
 If you also support multiple lights, make sure to shoot a ray at each light!
 This should only affect the last part of your assignment.

-Read in an additional spheres.json file that describes the sphere center, its radius, and one material (set of reflectivity coefficients) to use with them all.
-Read in and render these spheres in addition to the input primitives.
-You will have to perform ray-sphere intersection, and must code this yourself.
-You can find an example spheres.json file here.
-Assume that the input spheres file will always reside at this URL when you turn in your code.
+Read in an additional triangles.json file that describes triangles with vertices, and one material (set of reflectivity coefficients) to use with each set of triangles.
+Read in and render these triangles in addition to the input primitives.
+You will have to perform ray-triangle intersection, and must code this yourself.
+You can find an example triangles.json file here.
+Assume that the input triangles file will always reside at this URL when you turn in your code.